-No, PT worksheets are for use in the PT sessions and will not be distributed outside of those sessions.
+No, LG worksheets are for use in the LG sessions and will not be distributed outside of those sessions.
 They were designed and created by our Learning Assistants specifically to be worked on together during these sessions.

 Most of our hiring is done during the spring semester (March/April) for the following academic year, with some limited hiring duirng November/December for the spring semester.
 Please click here for more detailed information about eligiblity requirements, our timeline, and our application.

 Who should I ask to write my letters of recommendation to work at the ULC?